- Page Count: 416

 I’m not sure how this qualifies as fantasy.
 It’s basically just historical fiction but the names of countries were changed and some half-formed heretic religion was added.
 The entire thing was absolutely dull.
 There was zero chemistry between Cedric and… whatever her real name was.
 Elizabeth?
 Who cares.
 And what time period was this meant to be?
 It talked about dresses SO MUCH but the girl’s language and mannerisms were way more modern.

-More complaints: the whole premise of her being stuck in any of the situations was absurd because she was still a countess and had people back home looking for her.
-Like I get that she wanted her freedom, but at a certain point being married to a rich guy who itches a lot is better than the workhouse hells or blackmail she felt trapped between in her new life.
+More complaints: the whole premise of her being stuck in any situation was absurd because she was still a countess and had people back home looking for her.
+I get that she wanted her freedom, but at a certain point being married to a rich guy who itches a lot is a more attractive option than the workhouse hells or blackmail she felt trapped between in her new life.

-The writing was solid, but that can’t save this book.
+The writing was fine, but that can’t save this story.
 Most of the plot was a series of “wtf how does one reach that conclusion” followed by a string of coincidences and majorly forced drama.
 I think it might appeal to younger teens and fans of The Selection, though!